 Sitting down at a spinning wheel can be a powerful mindfulness practice.
 To take a break from the frantic pace of modern life, pause and enjoy some meditative handspinning.
 Kate Larson shares her recipe for mindful spinning, but even without setting a formal intention, making yarn refreshes the mind.
-Crocheters have discovered the joy of making mandalas, and Lisa Shroyer filled us in on the mental health benefits of knitting.
-Mindful knitting is great, but no craft takes me to a place of Zen quite like handspinning.
+Crocheters have discovered the joy of making mandalas and knitting provides numerous mental health benefits as well.
+Mindful knitting is great, but no craft takes me to a place of zen quite like handspinning.

 Here are my 2 reasons why handspinning is the best way to practice mindfulness: